 Supporting your child at home

-Parents may feel a range of emotions when they learn about their child?s high ability.
+Parents may feel a range of emotions when they learn about their child's high ability.
 Feelings may range from excitement and elation to anxiety or fear.
 Understanding the unique learning characteristics of your child can be daunting.
-Associations such as Gifted Families Support Group and educational bodies such as universities offer parent courses or presentations to assist parents to nurture their child's potential.
+Associations such as Gifted NSW and educational bodies such as universities offer parent courses or presentations to assist parents to nurture their child's potential.

 Support your child according to their age, and the availability of resources.
 Some ideas include:

 - provide explorative activities in your child’s areas of interest

 - engage in discussions and conversations about the world around them

 - place value on learning